Caramel-Labs/CaramelLabs_Exo/exo-backend/README.md

 # Exo (Backend)

 Welcome to the backend codebase of the Exo app.
-The backend has been built as ann ExpressJS app.
+The backend has been built as an ExpressJS app powered by MongoDB, Cloudinary and more.

 <b>IMPORTANT: This project is still under construction.</b>